mdroste/stata-pylearn/README.md

 pylearn, setup
 ```

+If Stata cannot find your Python installation, refer to the [installation guide](docs/install.md).

-To check if you have the latest version of pylearn, simply run the following:
+To upgrade to the latest version of pylearn, simply run the following:
 ```stata
 pylearn, upgrade
 ```